 Organizations provide welfare facilities to their employees to keep their motivation levels high.
 The employee welfare schemes can be classified into two categories viz. statutory and non-statutory welfare schemes.
 The statutory schemes are those schemes that are compulsory to provide by an organization as compliance to the laws governing employee health and safety.
 These include provisions provided in industrial acts like Factories Act 1948, Dock Workers Act (safety, health and welfare) 1986, Mines Act 1962.
 The non-statutory schemes differ from organization to organization and from industry to industry.

-Many non-statutory welfare schemes may include the following schemes:
+Many non-statutory welfare benefits may include the following schemes:

 APPROACHES TO LABOUR WELFARE